gmega/sparmap/README.md

 ```python
 from sparmap import parmap

 for result in parmap([1, 2, 3, 4, 5], fun=lambda x: x + 1, workers=2):
     print result
 ```

 Streaming
 ---------
-parmap uses a bounded queue internally, and streams results immediately as they become available.
+*sparmap* uses a bounded queue internally, and streams results immediately as they become available.
 This means that in a situation like:

 ```python
 for result in parmap(very_long_list, fun=expensive_computation, workers=8):
     print result
 ```

-you will start seeing results as soon as the first computation inside
- any of the workers completes.
+you will start seeing results as soon as the first computation inside any of the workers completes.